A girl has to work if she wants nice things, OK, afford to live in the current climate!

 Properly mark hazards

-While you might think that certain hazards are easy to see, or you wouldn’t expect anyone to injure themselves around them - it’s important that they are properly marked.
+While you might think that certain hazards are easy to see, or you wouldn’t expect anyone to injure themselves around them, as well as having things like a leak detection system in place to alert in case of dangerous liquids and chemicals leaking (for example), it’s important that they are properly marked.
 Clear signage at these hazards reminds employees that they could be injured if they are not behaving correctly or being careless, and helps anyone new to the workplace to quickly spot what they should be aware of.

 You should also be sure that fire exits are properly marked.
 Even if employees know where to go in an emergency, you don’t know who will be in the workplace when something happens, and it’s important that fire exits can be easily identified.